-Cannabis combustion is one of the oldest methods of consuming cannabis.
-Applying a flame to flower material coverts it into smoke, which contains the plant's cannabinoids and terpenoids.
-Smoke passes through the lungs and allows for near immediate and intense effects, making combustion one of the most popular methods of consumption.
+Consuming cannabis by combustion is one of the oldest methods of getting THC into your body.
+Applying a flame to flower material coverts the plant's cannabinoids and terpenoids into smoke.
+This smoke passes through the lungs and offers near immediate and intense effects, making combustion one of the quickest forms of consumption.
 In this blog post, let's explore the different ways to combust cannabis, the pros and cons of each method, and basic tips to get started.

 What are the Combustion Methods?